 - check the terms of your policy.
 For example, are you entitled to new for old?
-Ensure you receive what you are entitled to
+Make sure you receive what you are entitled to

 - look for your own quotations for replacing damaged items with the same quality and spec

 - consider employing a loss assessor to represent your interests.
-This will incur extra costs.
-You can find a loss assessor on the Institute of Public Loss Assessors website at www.lossassessors.org
+This will cost extra.
+You can find a loss assessor on the Institute of Public Loss Assessors website

 - negotiate with the loss adjuster about the installation of flood resilient fixtures and fittings.
-You could argue that this would reduce the loss should the home be flooded again in the future
+You could argue that this would reduce the loss if the home is flooded again